dunkelmee/vb_scout/README.md

 3. Save.
 The player is added to your roster with a *pending* invite status.

 **Inviting a player to log in**
-1. Open the player's profile.
+1. Go to **Settings → Invite Codes** and tap **+ New Invite**.
-2. Tap **Send Invite**.
-The app generates a one-time invite link valid for 7 days.
+2. Set the role to *player*, optionally bind the code to the player's email address, and select the player profile to link.
+The app generates a 7-day invite code.
-3. Share the link with the player.
-When they follow it they set their email and password and their account is linked to their profile.
+3. Share the code with the player.
+They register at the **Register** screen using the code; their new account is automatically linked to their player profile.

 **Editing or deleting a player**
 - Open the player profile and tap **Edit** to update any field.